Instruction for authors

-Authors are requested to submit their manuscripts in PDF format electronically through the web, see online submission.
+Authors are requested to submit their manuscripts electronically through the web, see online submission.

 A Latex2e package, adapted to JSWSC, is available for download, but the use of Latex is not mandatory, any text processor may be used.
 Note that the format of the published version of the paper will be different from the submitted version, due to the typesetting software used in the production process.

 The Journal of Space Weather and Space Climate can only consider articles for publication which have been approved by all co-authors and which have not been published elsewhere and are not currently submitted for publication in another journal.
-When an author has used a figure or a table from another publication (including his own publications), he must clearly indicate the origin of the material and, if applicable, should also obtain the permission for reproduction from the publisher concerned.
-All articles are peer reviewed, and only articles which meet the quality criteria of JSWSC can be accepted for publication.
+When an author has used a figure or a table from another publication (including his/her own publications), (s)he must clearly indicate the origin of the material and, if applicable, should also obtain the permission for reproduction from the publisher concerned.
+All articles are peer reviewed, and only articles which meet the quality criteria of JSWSC will be accepted for publication.

 The acceptance stage

 All pages must be numbered.
-The manuscript should be presented as follows: title, authors, abstract, introduction, body including materials and methods, results, discussion and conclusion, acknowledgments, annexes, references.
+The manuscript should be presented as follows: title, authors, abstract, introduction, body including materials and methods, results, discussion and conclusion, acknowledgments, references, annexes.